-- (a) The plant processes and the general status of the plant at the time of shift turnover; - (b) Changes in the operating mode of the reactor and of major plant systems and equipment; - (c) Abnormal plant configurations, and equipment and systems that are out of service; - (d) Events leading to deviations from the established OLCs and the time frame for recovering from these events surveillance and post-maintenance testing that has been performed; - (e) Deviations that were identified and corrective actions that were taken; - (f) Transients and events. - 4.56.
-The arrangements for recording shift information and for collection and archiving shift records should be such as to ensure that information can be located easily and can be accessed in a reliable manner if subsequent evaluation is necessary.
+- 4.55.
+Operational logbooks (electronic or hard copies) should be provided for the main shift positions.
+They should contain a narrative of the plant status and any relevant events and should record the data necessary to maintain an accurate account of plant operation.
+Logbooks should typically contain information on the following: - (a) The plant processes and the general status of the plant at the time of shift turnover; - (b) Changes in the operating mode of the reactor and of major plant systems and equipment; - (c) Abnormal plant configurations, and equipment and systems that are out of service; - (d) Events leading to deviations from the established OLCs and the time frame for recovering from these events; - (e) Surveillance and post-maintenance testing that has been performed; - (f) Deviations that were identified and corrective actions that were taken; - (g) Transients and events. - 4.56.
+The arrangements for recording shift information and for collecting and archiving shift records should be such as to ensure that information can be located easily and can be accessed in a reliable manner if subsequent evaluation is necessary.
 Logs should be legible, and entries should be made in a narrative manner so that they can be easily read and understood. - 4.57.
 Special attention should be paid to establishing and communicating clear and understandable rules about the quality and content of shift records and to providing operating personnel with the appropriate logbooks, control sheets and checklists for their work. - 4.58.
 Feedback from operating experience should be used to determine the amount of data or records that need to be available for later analysis.
-Recommendations on the feedback of operating experience are provided in IAEA Safety Standards Series No. SSG-50, Operating Experience Feedback for Nuclear Installations [17]). - 4.59.
+Recommendations on the feedback of operating experience are provided in IAEA Safety Standards Series No. SSG-50, Operating Experience Feedback for Nuclear Installations [17]. - 4.59.
 To aid in the reconstruction of events, as much significant information as possible should be logged during abnormal or unexpected events.
-However, log keeping should not take precedence over the control and monitoring of the plant. - 4.60.
+However, log keeping should not take precedence over the control and monitoring of the plant.

+- 4.60.
 Compliance with OLCs should be documented.
-This includes entries into action statements in OLCs for events where deviations from OLCs occur.
+This includes entries into action statements in OLCs for events where deviations from OLCs occur (see para.
+4.10 of SSR-2/2 (Rev. 1) [1]).
 Every entry into an action statement (see para.
-4.10 of SSR-2/2 (Rev. 1) [1]) should be recorded in the appropriate shift documentation (e.g. logs, status sheets, checklists).
-These records should include the conditions for which the entry into the action statement took place, the date and time of entry and the date and time of expiry of the action statement, and the action taken to return the plant to normal operating conditions. - 4.61.
+4.14 of SSR-2/2 (Rev. 1) [1]) should be recorded in the appropriate shift documentation (e.g. logs, status sheets, checklists).
+These records should include the conditions for which the entry into the action statement took place, the date and time of entry and the date and time of the expiry of the action statement, and the action taken to return the plant to normal operating conditions. - 4.61.
 Shift supervisors should be made aware of all entries into action statements and should ensure that appropriate action is taken within the allowed time to correct or mitigate any possible undesired consequences of making entries into the action statement.
 Information on limiting conditions should be provided daily to the managers of the operations department and of the plant to ensure that the necessary action is taken in a timely manner. - 4.62.
 To allow the timely elimination of any deficiencies, shift supervisors and operating personnel should regularly review the logbooks of those working under them.
 The reviewers should ensure that records are accurate and appropriate and should make recommendations for improving the performance of personnel who demonstrate deficiencies in keeping logs.
 In addition, reviews of control room logs should be performed regularly by managers who are not part of the shift teams.